Streus/encounter/rules.md

  Select a Hero Class for each player, randomly or by player selection.
 Give each player the deck and Hero card for their Hero.
 Also give each player Health tokens equal to the maximum Health indicated on their Hero card.

- Place a numnber of Health tokens on the Boss card equal to its maximum Health.
+ Place a number of Health tokens on the Boss card equal to its maximum Health.

  Shuffle each player's Hero deck and the Boss deck.